Pave Maijanen

 Pekka Juhani "Pave" Maijanen (3 September 1950 – 16 January 2021) was a Finnish musician, who worked as a singer, songwriter, bass player, keyboard player, drummer, guitarist and producer during his long career.
-As well as his solo career, Maijanen was a member of The Royals, Rock'n'Roll Band, Pepe & Paradise and he was the keyboard player and producer of Dingo and the Hurriganes.
+As well as his own solo career, Maijanen was a member of The Royals, Rock'n'Roll Band, Pepe & Paradise and he was the keyboard player and producer of Dingo and the Hurriganes.
 Maijanen's first work as a producer was for the album Nuclear Nightclub by Wigwam.

 Career

 Pave Maijanen was born in Lappeenranta, and became interested in music at the age of 6, when he started playing the harmonica.
 In the 1960s, he was already playing in several bands, the most famous of which was Mielikummitus, the background band of singer Kristian.
 Maijanen's music career continued as the bass player of the famous band Pepe & Paradise and as the vocalist of The Royals.
 Maijanen also acted as the vocalist on the albums of guitar virtuoso Albert Järvinen.
 Maijanen's first solo single "Fever" appeared in 1975.
 In the early 1980s, Maijanen founded the band Pave's Mistakes, which produced two albums.
 On the second album Pidä huolta Pave composed, wrote and interpreted his first Finnish recordings.
 The title song of the album became one of the greatest hits of 1981.

 The first album to be named after only Maijanen was the solo album Tanssivat kengät, which appeared in 1983 and contained the disco funk hit "Aiaiai", published in the previous year.
 For the whole 1980s, Pave has produced Finnish rock and pop music on his solo records.
 Maijanen wrote most of his songs himself, under the pseudonym Maija Paavonen.
 Hector also wrote lyrics for Pave's records.
 In the middle 1980s, Pave Maijanen's solo career was at its most popular.
 The albums Maijanen (1984) and Palava sydän (1985) got the diamond record award and the album Maailman tuulet (1987) got the gold record award.
 Maijanen's hits also include Lähtisitkö, Jano, Joki ja meri, Elämän nälkä and Ikävä.

 Maijanen was also a famous record producer in the 1980s.
-He also produced Hurriganes' last albums and the famous records of Dingo.
-Maijanen has also been called "the sixth Dingo" because he was actively involved in Dingo's activities in the 1980s and the band never went to the studio without him.
+He produced Smack's final album Radical (1988) and he also produced albums for Hurriganes and Dingo.
+Maijanen has been called "the sixth Dingo" because he was actively involved in Dingo's activities in the 1980s and the band never went to the studio without him.